Orange County man arrested for allegedly making threats toward Merriam-Webster over gender definitions - NewsBreak

 “Hate-filled threats and intimidations have no place in our society,” said United States Attorney Rachael S. Rollins in a news release .
 “We believe Hanson sent a multitude of anonymous threatening and despicable messages related to the LGBTQ community that were intended to evoke fear and division.
 My office and our law enforcement partners will not tolerate threats against members of our communities, no matter what corner of the internet they’re sent from.”

-Hanson has been charged with one count of interstate communication of threats to commit violence.
-According to the Department of Justice, a conviction could result in a sentence of five years in prison, three years of supervised release and a fine of $250,000.Dozens of gravesites vandalized on Easter Sunday in Modesto

-Joseph R. Bonavolonta, Special Agent in Charge of the FBI Boston Division, said that while everyone has a right to express their opinions, Hanson’s comments crossed a line and went beyond the bounds of protected speech when he threatened the lives of others.
+Joseph R. Bonavolonta, Special Agent in Charge of the FBI Boston Division, said that while everyone has a right to express their opinions, Hanson’s comments crossed a line and went beyond the bounds of protected speech when he threatened the lives of others.6 arrests made in BPD-CHP anti-street racing operation

 “We are always going to pursue individuals who try to intimidate and isolate members of our community by inciting violent, hateful acts.
 Threats to life are most certainly not protected speech and they cause real fear in victims,” Bonavolonta said.